Cloth-Splatting: 3D Cloth State Estimation from RGB Supervision

 We introduce Cloth-Splatting, a method for estimating 3D states of cloth from RGB images through a prediction-update framework.
 Cloth-Splatting leverages an action-conditioned dynamics model for predicting future states and uses 3D Gaussian Splatting to update the predicted states.
 Our key insight is that coupling a 3D mesh-based representation with Gaussian Splatting allows us to define a differentiable map between the cloth's state space and the image space.
 This enables the use of gradient-based optimization techniques to refine inaccurate state estimates using only RGB supervision.
 Our experiments demonstrate that Cloth-Splatting not only improves state estimation accuracy over current baselines but also reduces convergence time by ~85%.

-Video Results
+Additional Video Results

 BibTeX